 The Dance department provide an exciting and practical curriculum that develops creativity, performance and appreciation skills.
 The dance curriculum aims to develop students understanding and skill in a range of different dance styles such as Contemporary, Street, African, Jazz and Social Dances.
 Students are given opportunities to explore a range of professional works and analyse the performance environment and choreographic choices.
 Students are then given opportunities to become choreographers themselves.
 Students experience the choreographic process and learn how to develop their own choreographic skill to create their own group and individual pieces.

 Students study the craft of performance and explore choreography through solo and group work.
 There are also written elements to the course that involve studying a variety of professional dance pieces, their development as a dancer and looking at different techniques of production.

-Students have the opportunity to study BTEC Level 1/2 First Award, where 3 units of work are completed.
-Students develop skills in different dance styles, create 2 contrasting solos based on a theme and become a member of their own dance company with the aim of coordinating their own show.
+Students have the opportunity to study BTEC Level 1/2 Tech Award, where 3 units of work are completed.
+Students develop skills in different dance styles, explore and learn professional dance pieces in contrasting styles.

 |BTEC Level 2||100% Distinction* - Pass||100% A-C||45.5%- D*

 At KS5, the Dance Department offers several courses.

 Click on the links below for further information: